 To post a photo in a Tweet:

-- From the web, click Add photo.
+- From the web, click Add media.
 From a device, tap the camera icon to take a photo, or choose a photo from your gallery.
 (Tip: Read about how to include a video in your Tweet here.)

 Editing a photo?

 If you are tweeting from the Twitter for iOS or Twitter for Android app, you can enhance, apply a filter, and crop an image once you select it.

 Tagging people in a photo?

 Tap Who’s in this photo? to tag people.
 Type in a full name or an @ username and then tap Done.
 (Note: Tags cannot be applied to animated GIFs.)